-The maximum period with interrupts disabled within RTEMS is less than TBD microseconds including the instructions which disable and re-enable interrupts.
-The time required for the MC68020 to vector an interrupt and for the RTEMS entry overhead before invoking the user's interrupt handler are a total of 9 microseconds.
-These combine to yield a worst case interrupt latency of less than TBD + 9 microseconds at 20Mhz.
-[NOTE: The maximum period with interrupts disabled was last determined for Release 3.2.1.]
+The maximum period with interrupts disabled within RTEMS is less than 13.0 microseconds including the instructions which disable and re-enable interrupts.
+The time required for the i386 to generate an interrupt using the int instruction, vectoring to an interrupt handler, and for the RTEMS entry overhead before invoking the user's interrupt handler are a total of 12 microseconds.
+These combine to yield a worst case interrupt latency of less 13.0 + 12 microseconds.
+[NOTE: The maximum period with interrupts disabled within RTEMS was last calculated for Release 3.1.0.]

-It should be noted again that the maximum period with interrupts disabled within RTEMS is hand-timed and based upon worst case (i.e. CPU cache disabled and no instruction overlap) times for a 20Mhz MC68020.
-The interrupt vector and entry overhead time was generated on an MVME135 benchmark platform using the Multiprocessing Communications registers to generate as the interrupt source.
+It should be noted again that the maximum period with interrupts disabled within RTEMS is hand-timed.
+The interrupt vector and entry overhead time was generated on the Force Computers CPU386 benchmark platform using the int instruction as the interrupt source.